Gifts, benefits and hospitality policy

 - Hospitality

 Hospitality is the friendly reception and treatment of guests, ranging from offers of light refreshment at a business meeting to restaurant meals and sponsored travel and accommodation.
-Hospitality may be offered to a public sector employee.
+Hospitality may be offered to a, public sector employee or other workplace participant.
 It may also be provided by public sector organisations in three situations:

 - 'Official hospitality' refers to the hosting of diplomatic and foreign government officials, community representatives and/or people from the private and academic sectors by public sector organisations, and state-sponsored events.
 The persons attending these events are usually from organisations other than those within the Victorian public sector although public sector employees may attend to accompany a Departmental secretary or executive and/or Minister and liaise with attendees.